 The Highways Commissioner is appointed by the Governor, by and with the advice and consent of the Senate.
-Term: To serve at the will and pleasure of the Governor.

 The Commissioner's primary function is to oversee all projects deemed by the Governor to contribute to the well-being of the state.
-He works directly under the Department of Transportation Secretary, and Department of Transportation jurisdiction extends to the construction, reconstruction and maintenance of all Mountaineer Boys State designated primary roads, and designated secondary roads, and the Highway Commissioner is empowered by law to supervise the fiscal affairs of the Commission to provide for such construction, reconstruction and maintenance.
+The Department of Transportation jurisdiction extends to the construction, reconstruction and maintenance of all Mountaineer Boys State designated primary roads, and designated secondary roads, and the Highway Commissioner is empowered by law to supervise the fiscal affairs of the Commission to provide for such construction, reconstruction and maintenance.
 In addition, the Commission regulates traffic on state roads, and outdoor advertising contiguous to its roads, operates state-owned toll bridges, engages in roadside development and maintains a department to supply highway information.
-The Commissioner will be provided at least one and possibly more Department of Highways workers by the Director of Employment programs (from the pool of unemployed individuals) to carry out the duties of the Department of Highways.
+The Commissioner will be provided at least one and possibly more Department of Highways Public Works laborers by the Director of Employment programs (from the pool of unemployed individuals) to carry out the duties of the Department of Highways.